sealchain-project/sealchain/db/README.md

-# cardano-sl-db
+# sealchain-db

-Database operations for Cardano SL.
+Database operations for Sealchain.

-A Cardano node has a database that is used to store:
+A sealchain node has a database that is used to store:

   * The blocks that make up the blockchain and a block index to make queries on the blocks easier and more efficient.